Selecting a Property Investment

 The strategy for selecting a property investment

 The type of residential investment property that landlords choose will be largely derived from the type of tenant they want.
 Tenants in the bottom and mid range part of the market are reasonably flexible about style, as long as it’s not too ‘in your face’.
 All tenants want somewhere that is well maintained and clean.
 If a landlord is aiming for upmarket tenants then a place that has a ‘wow’ factor is important.
 This can be created by buying a property with impressive architectural features or taking somewhere, which might be bland from the outside and refurbishing it to create a modernist palace.
-Landlords should remember the 3 pillars of buy-to-let.
+Landlords should remember the rules of successful property investment.

-One attraction of an upmarket rental property is the reduction in management responsibility on their investemnt, Simply put, a property that is three times the value of others can bring in the same return on investment for a third of the management responsibility, in comparison with three separate rental properties.
+One attraction of an upmarket rental property is the reduction in management responsibility on their investment, Simply put, a property that is three times the value of others can bring in the same return on investment for a third of the management time in comparison with lower value properties.

 You could also reasonably hope that the quality of the tenants in a higher priced rental will mean that the tenancy should be relatively trouble free.
-This however is not always true.
+This is not always true though!

-The risks however are focused on a singular high cost asset, and if the rental property remains unlet it will be a huge drag on a landlord’s finances.
-The saying ‘eggs in one basket’ comes to mind.
+The risks however are focused on a singular high cost asset and if the rental property remains unlet and a landlord suffers a rental void it will be a huge drag on a landlord’s finances.
+The saying ‘all your eggs in one basket’ comes to mind.

 Mid market rentals are less risky

 A less risky approach for landlords is targeting mid-market tenants, and purchasing a ‘cash cow’.